DataDog/java-dogstatsd-client/README.md

 There are two clent-side aggregation knobs available:
 - `aggregationShards(int)`: determines the number of shards in the aggregator, this feature is aimed at mitigating the effects of map locking in highly concurrent scenarios.
+Defaults to 4.
 - `aggregationFlushInterval(int)`: sets the period of time in milliseconds in which the aggregator will flush its metrics into the sender.
 Defaults to 3000 milliseconds.